builab/DomainFit/README.md

  missingAF.log file will tell you which proteins do not have AlphaFold structure available.

-### Parsing AlphaFold predicted models into domains
+### 2. Parsing AlphaFold predicted models into domains
 Generating domain pdbs: Parse automatically using phenix.process_predicted_model, can use default parameters or options.

-> Input: Alphafold pdbs
+> Input: AlphaFold predicted pdbs
 > Output: Domain-parsed pdbs (*domains.pdb) and domain information files (*.domains)

 	process_predicted_models.py pdb_files domains nocpu

-### Save each domain into single PDB file
+### 3. Save each domain into single PDB file
 Saving domain-separated pdbs using info from the previous step: Parse through domain info and save domains into individual pdbs.
 Additional screenshots are taken of each domain.

 > Input: Domain-parsed pdbs, domain_info files folder